Anti-racism, Diversity, Equity & Inclusion

 - Master in Bioethics (MBE): Every syllabus in the MBE program was reviewed and updated by instructors to add more diverse voices to the readings and to add modules that focus on issues of equity, diversity, discrimination, bias, and inclusion.
 The MBE program also added a "Race & Bioethics" course and has an antidiscrimination policy.

-- Master of Health Care Innovation (MHCI): Diversity, equity, inclusion, and justice are also core values of the MHCI program.
-Most MHCI courses contain related content through discussion topics, assignments, readings, cases, interviews, and/or lectures.
-MHCI also expanded a health equity course from an elective (0.5CU) to required (1.0CU).
-Because health care innovation is most successful when inclusive, the Admissions Committee pays close attention to diversity of all types when selecting each MHCI cohort.
+- Master of Health Care Innovation (MHCI): ): Diversity, equity, inclusion, and justice are also core values of the MHCI.
+Most MHCI courses advance equity through discussions, assignments, lectures, readings, and interviews with experts in industry.
+The MHCI has a required 1.0CU course devoted to advancing health equity.
+And because health care innovation is most successful when it is inclusive, the Admissions Committee pays close attention to diversity of all types when selecting each MHCI cohort.

 What You Can Do If You Have a Concern Related to Diversity, Equity, and Inclusion

-The Co-Chairs for ADEI (Laurie Norton, Tangee Streeter, Christina Roberto, and Harsha Thirumurthy) are designated safe people in the Department whom our staff and faculty can reach out to individually or collectively if they have a concern related to diversity, equity, and inclusion.
+The Co-Chairs for ADEI (Tangee Streeter and Holly Fernandez Lynch) are designated safe people in the Department whom our staff and faculty can reach out to individually or collectively if they have a concern related to diversity, equity, and inclusion.
 They serve as allies who will listen, provide support, and help individuals strategize on how to address concerns.
 They can also steer individuals toward relevant offices in the Perelman School of Medicine or the University to receive additional support and guidance and help them engage in formal reporting processes if they choose to do so.
 These conversations can remain confidential if desired.
 The only exceptions are if someone shares an intention to harm themselves or others or reports a crime such as physical assault, theft, etc.